-Make apps better multi-tenant citizens
+Make apps better for multi-tenant citizens

-In addition to inefficient memory sizing, big data apps can be bad multi-tenant citizens due to other bad configuration settings (CPU, # of containers, heap size, etc., etc. ) inefficient code and bad data layout.
+In addition to inefficient memory sizing, big data apps can be bad multi-tenant citizens due to other bad configuration settings (CPU, # of containers, heap size, etc., etc. ), inefficient code, and bad data layout.

 Define queues and priority levels

-Proactively find and fix rogue users or apps
+Proactively find and fix rogue users or apps.

-Setting the thresholds for these boundaries should be done after analyzing your cluster patterns over a month to help determine what is the average or accepted values.
+Setting the thresholds for these boundaries should be done after analyzing your cluster patterns over a month to help determine the average or accepted values.
 These values may also be different for different days of the week.
-Also think about what happens when these boundaries are breached?
+Also, think about what happens when these boundaries are breached?
 Should the user and admin get an alert?
 Should these rogue applications be killed or moved to a lower priority queue?